Skip to main content

 4. Save.
 The change takes effect immediately.

-Disable the integration if you want to stop Ona from responding to PR mentions without uninstalling the App on GitHub (for example, during a migration or incident).
+Disable a GitHub organization if you want to stop Ona from responding to PR mentions for that organization without uninstalling the App on GitHub (for example, during a migration or incident).

 1. In Ona, go to Organization Settings > Integrations.